 True.
 But your calorie intake and your body’s (or, more accurately, your brain’s) ‘naturally most comfortable’ weight will be different in different food environments.
 The evidence is pretty clear on this.

 The type of food available is an important driver.
-In a randomised controlled trial from last year, intuitive eating (called ‘ad libitum’ food intake in nutrition research) in an environment of only unprocessed food, for two weeks, led to people reducing calorie intake and losing weight.
+In a randomised controlled trial from 2019, intuitive eating (called ‘ad libitum food intake’ in nutrition research) in an environment of only unprocessed food, for two weeks, led to people reducing calorie intake and losing weight.
 Giving the same people access to only ultra-processed food for two weeks led to increased calorie intake (500 Calories per day more than in the unprocessed food environment) and weight gain.

 The visibility and convenience of food are also influential factors.
 In a 2002 study, having chocolates on the desk at work (visible and convenient) resulted in office workers eating 50% more chocolates a day than when the chocolates were in a desk drawer (convenient but not visible), and nearly three times more chocolates a day than when the chocolates were on a shelf two metres away (visible but not convenient).